Jesse-Hamlin-Navias/Philosophy-of-the-Experiment/README.md

 # Philosophy-of-the-Experiment
-# A responce to Bacon
+# A response to Bacon